sarahgoodwin93/project2-colourchange-challenge/README.md

 #### First time users

-1. As a first time user
+1. As a first time user I want clear game instrcutions with easy game play.
-2. As a first time user
+2. As a first time user I want to be able to navigate the site quickly and easily.
-3. As a first time user
+3. As a first time user I want to be able to see my scores increase to proivde motivation in the game.

 #### Returning Users

-1. As a returning time user
+1. As a returning time user I want to be able to get better at the game and increase my scores.
-2. As a returning time user
+2. As a returning time user I want to be able to get in contact with the site creator in case I have questions
-3. As a returning time user
+3. As a returning time user I want have fun playing the game to improve my reaction times.

 #### Reaction Times

-1. As someone who wishes to improve their reaction time
+1. As someone who wishes to improve their reaction time I want to be able to clearly see the timer so I can try to get as many clicks as possible within the timeframe
-2. As someone who wishes to improve their reaction time
+2. As someone who wishes to improve their reaction time I want to be able to clearly see my scores increase and know when I have missed a box.
-3. As someone who wishes to improve their reaction time
+3. As someone who wishes to improve their reaction time I want to see if new levels have been added so I can try to continue to improve.

 ## Design

 <https://visme.co/blog/pastel-colors/>

 ### Colour Scheme

+The colour scheme was chosen to look like an 80s retro game

 ### Wire frames